CON CREATING “GOD’S WORD”

 At the time of the formation of Christianity there were about thirty Gospels, and over 200 other books which were considered.
-The writings chosen by the Catholics at the Council of Nicea were, acording to Christian scholars, aledgedly written 40 to 70 years after the death of Jesus.
-All eye witnesses would have been dead by then.
-Secular scholars believe the writings were written much later.
+The writings chosen by the Catholics at the Council of Nicea were, according to Christian scholars, alledgedly written 40 to 70 years after the death of Jesus.
+Secular scholars say much later, around 200 years after the death of Jesus.
+All eye witnesses would have been dead by the time of any writings.

 The first writing of the story surrounding the life of Jesus was the Book of Mark.
-Mark does not claim to be an eyewitness of the events nor a disciple of Jesus, Mark was a disciple of Peter
+Mark does not claim to be an eyewitness of the events nor a disciple of Jesus, Mark was allegedly a disciple of Peter.

 Matthew copied about 90% of the Book of Mark (600 verses out of 660).
 If he was an eye witness he would not have copied the whole Book of Mark.